 Electrodes play an important role in taking measurements and must be handled carefully.

-pH electrodes should never be stored in DI water as this damages the sensing glass of the pH electrode and reference electrolyte.
+pH electrodes should never be stored in distilled, reverse osmosis, or deionized water (DI) as this damages the sensing glass of the pH electrode and reference electrolyte.
 Instead, storing your electrode in proper storage solution can help to ensure that your electrode provides stable and highly responsive readings due to well-hydrated bulb.
+Instead of pure water, use a specially formulated storage solution, or an acidic buffer.

 To learn more about proper care of your pH electrode please visit our knowledge base support section.

 Hanna Tip: Electrode lifetimes may vary depending on temperature.
-At higher temperatures the lifetime of the pH electrode will decrease.
+Frequent measurements at higher temperatures limits the lifetime of pH electrodes.
 This means you will need to replace the electrode more frequently if testing samples at high temperatures.

 If you found this blog post useful check out Caring for a pH, EC, or ORP Tester: The 5 Tips and Tricks for Home Users.